 Performance Suspension Bushings

 Bushings are rubber components scattered throughout your suspension that provide cushion and reduce vibration and noise.
 When you upgrade to bushings built for performance, or even if you replace worn-out bushings that came with your car, you’ll enjoy much crisper, tighter steering and handling.
-Sort of like cartilage for the bones of your car, bushings can cost $400 to $500 to replace.
+Bushings are sort of like cartilage for the bones of your car and can cost $400 to $500 to replace.

 Quick-Ratio Steering Rack

 Quick-ratio steering racks are not available on all cars or even all versions of the same model.
 If a company makes one specific to your vehicle, however, a quick-ratio steering rack will add a sports car feel to whatever it is you drive.
 That’s because it shortens the turn ratio between the steering wheel and the wheels — small movements of your hands translate into big swings in the tires.
-Prices vary, but a kit designed for a Fox Body Mustang, for example, sells for $1,000.
+Prices vary, but a kit designed for a Fox Body Mustang, for example, sells between $1,158 and $1,289.

 Limited Slip Differential